aws-samples/amazon-mwaa-workflow-demo/README.md

 - An AWS Account
 - AWS CDK for Python
-- AWS CLI configured with access creadentials
+- AWS CLI configured with access creadentials for the us-east-1 region
 - Python 3.6+
 - IAM Privileges to deploy and delete the components of the architecture: